Department: 216TH District Attorney’s Office

 • Email: [email protected]

-The purpose of this position is (1) to assist prosecutors in case preparation for grand jury, pretrial hearings, and jury and bench trials; including subpoenaing witnesses and documents as needed for grand jury and also as requested by the prosecutors for hearings or trials; (2) to assist prosecutors in whatever capacity they may need during trials and hearings; (3) to intake cases from law enforcement agencies and to enter them into Odyssey Attorney Manager in a timely and accurate manner; (4) to assist law enforcement agencies in obtaining grand jury subpoenas; (5) to assist in the discovery process by creating discovery folders and by providing supplemental discovery to defense counsel and otherwise assist with disseminating discovery to defense counsel as requested; (6) to assist defense counsel with accessing discovery and viewing of confidential recordings or images; and (7) to assist the prosecutors and office manager as requested.
+The purpose of this position is (1) to intake cases from law enforcement agencies and to enter them into Odyssey Attorney Manager in a timely and accurate manner; (2) to assist prosecutors in whatever capacity they may need during trials and hearings; (3) manner to assist prosecutors in case preparation for grand jury, pretrial hearings, and jury and bench trials; including subpoenaing witnesses and documents as needed for grand jury and also as requested by the prosecutors for hearings or trials; (4) to assist law enforcement agencies in obtaining grand jury subpoenas; (5) to assist in the discovery process by creating discovery folders and by providing supplemental discovery to defense counsel and otherwise assist with disseminating discovery to defense counsel as requested; and (6) to assist the prosecutors, full-time investigator, and office manager as requested.

 ESSENTIAL JOB DUTIES: